waves-exchange/contracts/mainnet.md

 eFranken | [`3D72RUJvJM1rMzw9VgrmU4SWjzEtYqHiLP9ZY7rhRw5c`](https://wavesexplorer.com/assets/3D72RUJvJM1rMzw9VgrmU4SWjzEtYqHiLP9ZY7rhRw5c) | Swiss cryptocurrency.
 See Parvex.org/eFranken
 ENNO | [`7LMV3s1J4dKpMQZqge5sKYoFkZRLojnnU49aerqos4yg`](https://wavesexplorer.com/assets/7LMV3s1J4dKpMQZqge5sKYoFkZRLojnnU49aerqos4yg) | Native utility and governance token of Enno Wallet
 ETH-Ethereum-PPT | [`3VuV5WTmDz47Dmdn3QpcYjzbSdipjQE4JMdNe1xZpX13`](https://wavesexplorer.com/assets/3VuV5WTmDz47Dmdn3QpcYjzbSdipjQE4JMdNe1xZpX13) | ETH Token from Ethereum network powered by PepeTeam Crosschain Bridge.
 See details at https://bridge.pepe.team/tokens/ETH-Ethereum-PPT
-FOBIA | [`FD2VhmVs6rVimxqmBCZCZhh1bkvYmjPAFLhtcbnabKK1`](https://wavesexplorer.com/assets/FD2VhmVs6rVimxqmBCZCZhh1bkvYmjPAFLhtcbnabKK1) | The FOBIA token is a new promising cryptocurrency that actively interacts with the community and has huge potential both for those who are going to invest in it at the start, and for those who want to buy it after it is promoted.

-Why is FOBIA the best choice:

-1. FOBIA has a huge potential for pumping, as there will be a huge promotion in social networks and the media sphere, the creation of a large number of giveaways, pools and other promotions to promote the token.
+FOBIA | [`FD2VhmVs6rVimxqmBCZCZhh1bkvYmjPAFLhtcbnabKK1`](https://wavesexplorer.com/assets/FD2VhmVs6rVimxqmBCZCZhh1bkvYmjPAFLhtcbnabKK1) | The FOBIA token is a new promising cryptocurrency that actively interacts with the community and has huge potential both for those who are going to invest in it at the start, and for those who want to buy it after it is promoted.<br><br>Why is FOBIA the best choice:<br><br>1.
+FOBIA has a huge potential for pumping, as there will be a huge promotion in social networks and the media sphere, the creation of a large number of giveaways, pools and other promotions to promote the token. <br><br>2.
+Social promotion:<br>FOBIA will have a huge social base and prospects in the development of media, advertising will be bought from major YouTubers, the creation of viral content with the participation of the token and the creation of trash streams to promote the token. <br><br>3.
+The coin will be listed on major exchanges. <br><br>4.
+Airdrops and Token giveaways: FOBIA conducts regular airdrops and token giveaways among community members. <br><br>PHOBIA is one of the few experienced actresses that can be found in your portfolio.

-2. Social promotion:
-FOBIA will have a huge social base and prospects in the development of media, advertising will be bought from major YouTubers, the creation of viral content with the participation of the token and the creation of trash streams to promote the token.

-3. The coin will be listed on major exchanges.

-4. Airdrops and Token giveaways: FOBIA conducts regular airdrops and token giveaways among community members.

-PHOBIA is one of the few experienced actresses that can be found in your portfolio.
 FREEDUROV | [`VkK5DnTYmzRWisfSypd5PxwyJVgWXDCsiZHasN21kmw`](https://wavesexplorer.com/assets/VkK5DnTYmzRWisfSypd5PxwyJVgWXDCsiZHasN21kmw) | Russia - FREEDUROV
 FUDT | [`5Lhv8uKnvGxA2cjbFXXKZFASk1cAFp9dRWkmLYhULtSX`](https://wavesexplorer.com/assets/5Lhv8uKnvGxA2cjbFXXKZFASk1cAFp9dRWkmLYhULtSX) | FUDT is a community token.
 The token is using for activities in WAVES ecosystem like votings, advertising, activities etc. The token is an integral part of the FUD DAO.
 GLF COIN | [`21j2vgdDsGtQGQd5s5rtdPK4yjF3tJTFb6JydUyyP35w`](https://wavesexplorer.com/assets/21j2vgdDsGtQGQd5s5rtdPK4yjF3tJTFb6JydUyyP35w) | GLF Network